-Looking at the percentage of hospitals that recorded recurring profits or losses, approximately 60% of hospitals experienced recurring losses through FY2018, but business conditions improved rapidly in FY2021.
-In FY2022, the number of hospitals with recurring losses remained relatively low.
-Shared Research attributes the improvement primarily to the financial support provided by national and local governments for COVID-19 countermeasures.
-The table below indicates that smaller facilities had weaker management performance.
+Looking at the percentage of hospitals that recorded recurring profits or losses, approximately 60% of hospitals operated at a loss through FY2018.
+However, financial conditions improved sharply in FY2021 and remained relatively stable in FY2022, with fewer hospitals in the red.
+In FY2023, though, profitability deteriorated significantly once again.
+Shared Research attributes the earlier improvement primarily to financial support provided by national and local governments for COVID-19 countermeasures, and the subsequent decline to the phasing out of those measures.
+The table below shows that smaller facilities tended to have weaker management performance.

 The new guidelines are pushing for reforms to improve management efficiency, progress consolidation and networking, and review management formats.
-As of September 2016, 162 hospitals were working on reorganization and/or consolidation.
 Public hospitals received various forms of financial assistance funded by Local Allocation Tax, but the new guidelines change the basis for calculation of tax funding from the number of beds (JPY755,000 per bed basic allowance; JPY1.3mn or JPY842,000 per bed in unprofitable areas and JPY396,000 per bed for rehabilitation hospitals) to the number of operating beds, with interim measures to ease the transition.
 Since the change can mean a sharp revenue decline for some regional public hospitals with idle beds due to a shortage of doctors and nurses, they are being forced to integrate or reorganize.
 In this way, government policy is setting the scene for consolidation of the healthcare industry, including hospital construction bonds.